ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Multiplexing

-In order to allow multiple datagram types and contexts to coexist on a given QUIC connection, HTTP datagrams contain two layers of multiplexing.
-First, the QUIC DATAGRAM frame payload starts with a custom-encoded stream identifier that associates the datagram with a given QUIC stream.
-Second, datagrams carry a context ID that allows multiplexing multiple datagram contexts related to a given HTTP request.
+In order to allow multiple exchanges of datagrams to coexist on a given QUIC connection, HTTP datagrams contain two layers of multiplexing.
+First, the QUIC DATAGRAM frame payload starts with an encoded stream identifier that associates the datagram with a given QUIC stream.
+Second, datagrams carry a context identifier (see {{datagram-contexts}}) that allows multiplexing multiple datagram contexts related to a given HTTP request.
 Conceptually, the first layer of multiplexing is per-hop, while the second is end-to-end.

 ## Datagram Contexts {#datagram-contexts}

-Contexts refer to bidirectional exchanges of datagrams associated with a single HTTP request.
+Within the scope of a given HTTP request, contexts provide an additional demultiplexing layer.
+Contexts determine the encoding of datagrams, and can be used to implicitly convey metadata.
+For example, contexts can be used for compression to elide some parts of the datagram: the context identifier then maps to a compression context that the receiver can use to reconstruct the elided data.

 Contexts are identified within the scope of a given request by a numeric value, referred to as the context ID.
 A context ID is a 62-bit integer (0 to 2^62-1).

 While stream IDs are a per-hop concept, context IDs are an end-to-end concept.
-In other words, if a datagram travels through multiple intermediaries on its way from client to server, the stream ID will most likely change from hop to hop, but the context ID will remain the same.
+In other words, if a datagram travels through one or more intermediaries on its way from client to server, the stream ID will most likely change from hop to hop, but the context ID will remain the same.
 Context IDs are opaque to intermediaries.